Cauchy Slice Holography: A New AdS/CFT Dictionary: Introduction

 In the usual way of thinking about the $T^2$ theory, one starts with a Lorentzian boundary CFT.
 Turning on a finite value of the deformation parameter $\mu$ makes it so the field theory lives on a cylinder at finite sized bulk radius.
 On this cylinder, the metric satisfies Dirichlet boundary conditions, so it is a ``brick wall'' on which quantum fluctuations are suppressed, enclosing a finite volume interior (see Figure \ref{usual}).

 AdS/CFT is usually thought of as involving an emergent \emph{space} dimension.\footnote{In the best understood versions of the AdS/CFT duality, there are also some number of emergent compact (but large) Kaluza-Klein dimensions that appear in the bulk theory, in order to bring the total number of bulk dimensions to the $D=10$ of string theory or $D = 11$ of M-theory.
 In this article we ignore such extra dimensions, and treat the bulk theory as a KK reduced $d+1$ dimensional theory.
 This means that, if we consider the case of a pure gravitational theory in AdS$_{d+1}$ (or a theory with a single scalar field as in section \ref{example}), we are considering a model that does not, strictly speaking, have a known CFT dual, although many properties of such field theories are known.
 Although such CFTs probably do exist, most likely they require fine-tuning to get a small cosmological constant, especially in the absence of supersymmetry.
-We expect that with matter fields included, the tower of KK fields appearing in realistic models can be consistently included using our general approach to the deformation given in section \ref{thegeneraldeformation}.} The usual approach here is to consider ``sideways'' evolution in the bulk and treat evolution with respect to $z$ as an analogue of the time direction \cite{Hamilton:2005ju,Hamilton:2006az}.
+We expect that with matter fields included, the tower of KK fields appearing in realistic models can be consistently included using our general approach to the deformation given in section \ref{thegeneraldeformation}.
+Alternatively, in regimes where it is self-consistent to restrict to the stress-energy sector of the CFT, it may be possible to apply these methods to the gravitational field only.} The usual approach here is to consider ``sideways'' evolution in the bulk and treat evolution with respect to $z$ as an analogue of the time direction \cite{Hamilton:2005ju,Hamilton:2006az}.
 Despite the fact that this corresponds to a nonstandard Cauchy problem, one can still make sense of the radial Wheeler-DeWitt evolution \cite{Freidel:2008sh,Hartman:2018tkw,Belin:2020oib}.
 But how might this relate to an emergent \emph{real} time dimension?